gershnik/wsdd-native/doc/wsddn.8.md

     If --user option is used, the directory of the logfile must allow the specified user to create and delete files.
     The equivalent config file option is `log-file`

+`--log-os-log`
+:   Available on macOS only.
+If specified log output is sent to system log visible via Console app or `log` command line tool.
+This option is mutually exclusive with `--log-file`.

 `--pid-file` _path_
 :   Set the path to PID file.
 If not specified no PID file is written.
 Send SIGHUP signal to the process ID in the PID file to reload